MonashDeepNeuron/HPC-Training/src/chapter7/synchronisation.md

 ### Implicit Barriers

-The barrier synchronisation implicitly (behind the scene) occur a lot at the end of constructs such as parallel construct ("`#pragma omp parallel`") and the end of worksharing constructs(loop, sections, single, and workshare constructs).
+The barrier synchronisation implicitly (behind the scene) occur at the end of constructs such as parallel construct ("`#pragma omp parallel`") and the end of worksharing constructs(loop, sections, single, and workshare constructs).

 ```c
 #include <stdio.h>